Call for Projects FAQ

 Q: Where can the quad chart template be found?

-A: For topic 4 industry/University project collaboration, the funding will be up to $500K for industry and up to $250K for academia.
+A: For topic 4 industry/University project collaboration, the funding will be up to as much as $800K for industry and up to as much as $300K for academia.
 The allocation is firm.
-An industry alone project will be funded up to $500K.
-A University alone project will be funded up to $250K.

-Q: For up to $600K per Collaborative Industry/University Projects, does it mean both industry and university need join PowerAmerica?
+Q: For Collaborative Industry/University Projects, does it mean both industry and university need join PowerAmerica?
 Or just at least one member joining is fine?